-Meniscus Repair Surgery is a procedure to repair torn knee cartilage.
-There are surgical and non-surgical treatments for Meniscus repair depending upon the case.
+Meniscus repair surgery also known as Meniscus tear surgery is a procedure to repair torn knee cartilage.
+There are surgical and non-surgical treatments for Meniscus tear depending upon the case.

-In this procedure, the doctor makes small cuts in knee and then inserts an arthroscope to have a clear view of the tear.
+In Arthroscopic meniscus repair procedure, the doctor makes small cuts in knee and then inserts an arthroscope to have a clear view of the tear.
 Then a small device is placed that seem like a dart on the tear to sew it up and then the body will absorb these over time.

-In this procedure the doctor will remove a piece of the torn meniscus so the patient’s knee can function normally.
+In Arthroscopic partial meniscus repair procedure, the doctor will remove a piece of the torn meniscus so the patient’s knee can function normally.

 During this procedure, the doctor will remove the whole meniscus.

-Minimally Invasive surgery can help to diagnose the pain associated with meniscal tears and is stands out amongst the most prevalent types of treatment when the pain is serious and happens regularly.
+Meniscus Tear Surgery can help to diagnose the pain associated with meniscus tear, and is stands out amongst the most prevalent types of treatment when the pain is serious and happens regularly.
 If the menisci are damaged, the knee can become unbalanced and may result in arthritis.
 Surgical procedure may give the best option in contrast to safeguarding the knee from further harm and later issues.

-Some key advantages of this sort of surgery are relief from pain and improvement in movement.
-A repair for meniscal tears with arthroscopic surgery is a safe procedure, which allows the patients to maintain comfortable active lifestyle.
+Some key advantages of meniscus tear surgery are relief from pain and improvement in movement.
+A repair for meniscus tear with arthroscopic meniscus repair surgery is a safe procedure, which allows the patients to maintain comfortable active lifestyle.

 There may be some complications associated with surgery for meniscal tears, including unforeseen complications with anesthesia, such as respiratory or cardiac malfunction.

-Surgical procedures and risks related to meniscal surgery may depend upon the patient’s condition and his or her individual desires.
+- Surgical procedures and risks related to meniscus surgery may depend upon the patient’s condition and his or her individual desires.

-It is one of the most commonly performed surgical procedures that usually last for an hour.
-The surgeon inserts an arthroscope through a small incision (portal) to see the kind of repair.
+Meniscus surgery is one of the most commonly performed surgical procedures that usually last for an hour.
+The surgeon inserts an arthroscope through a small incision (portal) to see the kind of repair required.
 This provides a transparent view of within the knee.